RevenueHunt/docs/docs/how-to-guides/send-leads-to-shopify-customers.md

 Now, all the quiz takers with a specific `prq_ tag` will be sent the marketing email.

 To learn more about Shopify Automations, check their [FAQ page](https://help.shopify.com/it//manual/promoting-marketing/create-marketing/create-marketing-automations).

+---
+By following this article, you can set up your post-quiz email flow with Shopify Flows.